-Recreational Facilities 385-1456 The Games Area is located on the first floor past the Campus Store.
-There are six bowling lanes, ten billiard tables, three snooker tables, one three-cushion billiard table. foozball machines, table tennis, coin amusement machines, outdoor recreational equipment and other rental equipment available.
+Recreational Facilities 385-1456

+The Games Area is located on the first floor past the Bookstore.
+There are six bowling lanes, ten billiard tables, four snooker tables, one three-cushion billard table, foozball machines, table tennis, coin amusement machines, darts, outdoor recreational equipment and other rental equipment available.
 Also available are chess, checkers, cards, cribbage, etc.-at no charge.
 Also the lockers located on the left of the entrance to the Games Area are available for rent to students; check at Games Area Desk.

-The Head Shop 344-2712 Located on the first floor to your right as you enter the front of the SUB, this four-chair shop offers hair-styling for both men and women five days a week from 9:00 a.m. until 5:00 p.m., and Saturday 9:00 a.m. to 12:00 noon.
+The Head Shop 385-1260 Located on the first floor to your right as you enter the front of the SUB, this four-chair shop offers hair-styling for both men and women five days a week from 9:00 a.m. until 5:00 p.m., and Saturday 9:00 a.m. to 12:00 poon.